woodenzen/workshop-initial/content/5-complexity.md

 > we may also see complexity where only chaos exists.
 This tendency manifests in many forms, such as conspiracy theories, superstition, folklore, and logical fallacies.
 The distinction between complexity and chaos is not a semantic one.
 When we imagine that something chaotic is in fact complex, we are seeing it as having an order and more predictability than is warranted.
-In fact, there is no real order, and prediction is incredibly difficult at best.
+In fact, there is no real order, and prediction is incredibly difficult at best. [^3]

+[^3]: John Blofeld (1994): _The Zen Teaching of Huang Po: On the Transmission of Mind_, Grove Press,  - [@Blofeld:1994aa]

 - Problem Solving Skills For The Future [[202009021739]]
 - Katrina Death Reporting [[202009210907]]